 Refreshments: Refreshments, snacks and local ice creams are available (FULLY LICENSED) before the performance – we have a friendly and sociable bar area

-Access: full wheelchair access is available in the Performance Hall (in both stalls and circle, via a lift) please email us in advance so that we can ensure a reserved space for you and help with any access needs.
+Access: full wheelchair access is available in the Performance Hall (in stalls) please email us in advance so that we can ensure a reserved space for you and help with any access needs.

 Transport: Eden Park train station is 5 mins walk and plenty of buses are available from either end of Hawksbrook Lane.